DoctorKisow/CustomTemplateParserHook/README.md

 Copyright &copy; Kisow Foundation, Inc.&reg; 2015-2017.

 ## Getting Started
-The CustomTemplateParserHook is a MediaWiki semantic hook extension that is based in part on the _Gentoo Toolbox: Translation Properties_ semantic hook extension by Alex Legler.

 A custom semantic hook function for the semantic message hook _#msg_.
 This is used for the language translation of the custom MediaWiki template(s), (code, file, important, kernel, note, tip and warning).

 ## Installation